Big Pigeon in Southwest Iowa

 Here is the chronology of the fleet command structure - not yet proofread:

-Chronological list of major raids on harbors, air fields, and other enemy installations by the Fast Carrier Task Force:
+Chronological list of selected raids on harbors, air fields, and other enemy installations by the Fast Carrier Task Force:

 • 17-18 Feb 1944 - Operation Hailstone - air & surface attack on major Japanese Central Pacific base at Truk.